agn453/HI-TECH-Z80-C/README.md

 Z280 binary distribution library.

-## Update to support running under Digital Research MP/M-II
+## Update to support binaries running under Digital Research MP/M-II
 <!-- September 5, 2025 -->

+NB:  There may be insufficient memory to run the compiler modules under MP/M due to the reduced transient program area.

-The compiler binaries now run under MP/M-II following a correction to the various start-up modules (CRTCPM.OBJ C280CPM.OBJ etc) to check for MP/M after doing a BDOS function 12 Get Version call.
+The binaries produced by the compiler now run under MP/M-II following a correction to the various start-up modules (CRTCPM.OBJ C280CPM.OBJ etc) to check for MP/M after doing a BDOS function 12 Get Version call.
 Previously it was following the CP/M 3 path and trying un-implemented BDOS calls to check